Vinayak-Unipolar/ChatBot/README.md

 ## 🆘 Support

 For issues and questions:
-1. Check the documentation
+1. Check the comprehensive debugging guide (`DEBUGGING.md`)
-2. Review error logs
+2. Review server and browser console logs
 3. Verify environment variables
-4. Test with Facebook's webhook testing tool
+4. Test with the provided test page
+5. Use the logging utilities for debugging

+## 🆕 What's New

+### Enhanced Logging (v2.0)
+- **Structured Server Logging**: Organized, timestamped, and categorized logs
+- **Browser Console Integration**: Client-side logging with styling and utilities
+- **Response Logging**: Automatic inclusion of debugging information
+- **Performance Tracking**: Response time monitoring for all operations
+- **File Logging**: Persistent log storage with rotation
+- **Test Page**: Interactive testing interface for all features

 ---